California's Oldest Winery

 This historic winery is now owned by Jean-Charles Boisset, a Frenchman who first visited Buena Vista at the age of 11 with his family, owners of Boisset Family Estates.

 "I fell in love with Buena Vista," he said.
 "I always remembered this beautiful place."

 As a passionate lover of history, Boisset bought the Buena Vista in 2011.
 He then plunged into an extensive renovation of the property's original 1857 stone winery, which is a California Historic Landmark and also on the National Register of Historic Places.

-The renovations also included earthquake-proofing of the 1864 stone champagne cellar.
+The renovations also included earthquake-proofing the 1864 stone champagne cellar.
 This area had been off-limits for years due to dangerous structural damage.

 Extensive work on the winery grounds included a new Heritage Garden, which highlights four time periods in Sonoma's horticultural history: Native California; the Spanish Missions and Mexican Ranchos; the Gold Rush and early statehood; and the era when Luther Burbank developed new plant varieties in Sonoma County.